Akasa Veedhilo: Critical reception

-Idlebrain wrote "This film was started in the beginning of the year 1999 and is based on the Kandahar Flight hijack incident.
+Idlebrain.com wrote, "This film was started in the beginning of the year 1999 and is based on the Kandahar Flight hijack incident.
 A story was woven around it.
 The first half of the film is boring.
 The second half is very predictable.
 This film is recommended only for the Nag's fans".
-Telugu Cinema wrote "It's a lavishly made film not only spending a lot on the outdoors but also on the graphics but poorly treated.
+Telugucinema.com wrote, "It's a lavishly made film not only spending a lot on the outdoors but also on the graphics but poorly treated.
 Story and screenplay are too ordinary and there is no scope for imagination.
 Till interval the film doesn't really take off and then the things move too fast, yet in a predictable way".